mark-sed/moss-lang/readme.md

 ## 🛠️ Building Moss

 Moss can be built and run on Linux and Windows.
-On Max it should be possible, but is not tested yet.
+On MacOS it should be possible, but is not tested yet.

 ### 📦 Requirement